Our 16 Root Beer Blind Taste Test Crowned A Surprise Winner

 Ugh.
 I knew there were a few out there that I would hate because they’re overmellow.
 I remember that from wasted purchases over the years.
 This one of those.
 No pop at all – it’s all flat soda vibes.
 But no root either.
 Also, and I’m quite sure that this is cane sugar, you can still OVERUSE cane sugar.

 This is too sweet.
-It tastes like the syrup pre-carbonation.
+It tastes like syrup pre-carbonation.

 TASTE 7